readthedocs/website/content/pages/privacy-policy.rst

     This Privacy Policy applies to this site in full without reservation.

 readthedocs.io, readthedocs-hosted.com, and other domains ("Documentation Sites")
-    These websites are where Read the Docs hosts documentation ("`User-Generated Content <terms-of-service:User-Generated Content>`") on behalf of documentation authors.
+    These websites are where Read the Docs hosts documentation ("`User-Generated Content <{filename}/pages/terms-of-service.rst#user-generated-content>`_") on behalf of documentation authors.
     A best effort is made to apply this Privacy Policy to these sites but the documentation may contain content and files created by documentation authors.

-All use of Read the Docs is subject to this Privacy Policy, together with our `Terms of service <terms-of-service>`.
+All use of Read the Docs is subject to this Privacy Policy, together with our `Terms of service <{filename}/pages/terms-of-service.rst>`_.

 What information Read the Docs collects and why